 The electrical power transformer features primary, secondary, and tertiary windings.
-The transformer is driven by the flux between the windings.
+The flux between the windings drives the transformer.
 Magnetic cores are used in transformers, which serve as the pathway of the flux.
-The core can be made from various materials, this post discusses some of them.
+The core can be made from various materials.
+This post discusses some of them.

-- Solid Iron Core: These cores provide magnetic flux, and helps retain high magnetic fields without iron saturation.
-The cores are not recommended for transformers operating at AC applications because large eddy currents are produced by the magnetic field.
+- Solid Iron Core: These cores provide magnetic flux and help retain high magnetic fields without iron saturation.
+The cores are not recommended for transformers operating at AC applications because the magnetic field produces large eddy currents.
 These eddy currents produce heat at high frequencies.

 - Amorphous Metals: Also known as vitreous metals, these metals are glassy or non-crystalline.
 These metals are used for creating high-performance transformers.
 The materials have low conductivity, which helps reduce eddy currents.

-- Ferrite Ceramics: Ferrite ceramics are a class of ceramic compounds made from iron oxide, and one or multiple metallic elements.
+- Ferrite Ceramics: Ferrite ceramics are ceramic compounds made from iron oxide and one or multiple metallic elements.
 The magnetic cores made from ferrite ceramics are used in high-frequency applications.
 The ceramic materials are produced in different specifications to meet diverse electrical requirements.
-These ceramic materials serve as efficient insulators, and help decrease eddy currents.
+These ceramic materials serve as efficient insulators and help decrease eddy currents.

-Here’s a shot video, on how ferrite cores are constructed.
+Here’s a short video on how ferrite cores are constructed.

-As with any other metallic cores, the above-mentioned magnetic cores have their own advantages and disadvantages.
+As with any other metallic core, the above-mentioned magnetic cores have their advantages and disadvantages.
 You can always consult an electrical expert or an electric cable manufacturer to know which of the above magnetic cores will work perfectly for your transformer.